LLM2Vec-Gen: Generative Embeddings from Large Language Models: Implementation details

 \paragraph{Training details.} All models are trained using the AdamW optimizer \citep{loshchilov2019adamw}.
 We use a learning rate of 3e-4 for Qwen-3 models, 5e-4 for Qwen-2.5 and Llama models.
 We use linear learning rate schedule with 100 warmup steps.
 We use a batch size of 32 and train for one epoch over 160K samples.
 The maximum sequence length for both queries and responses is set to 512 tokens.
 Responses exceeding this limit are truncated.

-The two projection MLP layers, each consist of one layer with the same hidden dimension as the backbone LLM dimension.
-The output dimension of the second MLP is set as the embedding dimension of the encoder teacher.
+Each of the two projection MLP networks consist of one layer with the same hidden dimension as the backbone LLM dimension.
+The output dimension of the MLP is set as the embedding dimension of the encoder teacher when necessary.

 By keeping the underlying LLM frozen while training, \ours{} requires training only 13M parameters for Qwen3-4B.
 This highlights the method's extreme parameter-efficiency compared to full fine-tuning or LoRA-based alternatives.

-Training is conducted on 2 NVIDIA-H100 GPUs with 80GB memory each for approximately 3.5 hours for Qwen3-8B model.
+Training is conducted on 2 NVIDIA-H100 GPUs (80GB) each for approximately 3.5 hours for Qwen3-8B model.
 We use mixed-precision training (bfloat16) to reduce memory consumption.

 \paragraph{MTEB-Lite.} For ablations and analysis, we use MTEB-Lite, a subset of 10 tasks from MTEB(eng, v2) that preserves the category distribution of the full benchmark (\Cref{tab:mteb-lite}).

 \paragraph{Evaluation instructions.} \Cref{tab:mteb-instructions,tab:bright-instructions} present all exact instructions used for MTEB, AdvBench-IR, and BRIGHT evaluations.
 As shown in \Cref{fig:instruction_comparison}, \ours{} outperforms the LLM2Vec teacher even when using the same embedding-style instructions \citep{behnamghader-etal-2024-llm2vec}, confirming that the gain stems from the output-centric nature of the embeddings rather than the instruction wording alone.
 Generative instructions (in \Cref{tab:mteb-instructions,tab:bright-instructions}) further improve performance, which we attribute to \ours{} being trained on instruction-following queries whose LLM responses naturally align with generative phrasing.